Finland leads list of Europe’s most digitally advanced nations

-The European Union’s annual report on digital societies has placed Finland in the pole position among member nations thanks to its high rates of mobile broadband connectivity, digital skills and e-government initiatives.
+The European Union’s annual report on digital societies has placed Finland in the pole position among member nations, thanks to its high rates of mobile broadband connectivity, digital skills, and e-government initiatives.

-In general, Northern European countries dominate the top spots on the EU’s annual Digital Economy and Society Index that was released today.
-After Finland, Sweden, the Netherlands, Denmark, and soon-to-be-former EU nation United Kingdom top the list.
+In general, Northern European countries dominate the top spots on the EU’s annual Digital Economy and Society Index, which was released today.
+After Finland, Sweden, the Netherlands, Denmark, and the United Kingdom top the list.

 The Index measures factors such as broadband connectivity, human capital, use of internet, digital public services, and research to rank member nations.
 Overall, the report says the continent continues to make progress toward its digital transformation goals.

-However, the report also notes that despite ambitious goals, the “largest EU economies are not digital frontrunners.”
+However, the authors also notes that despite ambitious goals, the “largest EU economies are not digital frontrunners.”

-Indeed, while the GDP of Germany, France and Italy rank first, third and fourth respectively in Europe, the first two fall in the middle of the DESI pack.
+Indeed, while the GDP of Germany, France, and Italy rank first, third, and fourth respectively in Europe, the first two fall in the middle of the DESI pack.
 France was ranked 15th out of 28 member nations.
 Germany was 11th.
 And Italy is a woeful fifth from last.

-“This year’s Digital Economy and Society Index demonstrates that the speed of digital transformation must accelerate for the EU to stay competitive at world level,” said Commissioner for the Digital Economy and Society Mariya Gabriel in a statement.
+“This year’s Digital Economy and Society Index demonstrates that the speed of digital transformation must accelerate for the EU to stay competitive at [a] world level,” said Commissioner for the Digital Economy and Society Mariya Gabriel in a statement.
 “In order to succeed, we have to continue to work together for an inclusive digital economy and ensure unimpeded access to digital skills for all EU citizens in order to truly thrive and build a more digital Europe.”

 Here is the full ranking: